angcx1997/ScatWheelchair_MCU_2/README.md

 # ScatWheelchair_MCU_2

-This repo is the secondary embedded system(Bluepill - STM32F103C8TX) on the wheelchair.
+This repo is the secondary embedded system(Bluepill - STM32F103C8TX) on the shared controlled autonomous wheelchair.

 The MCU does
  - collect data from incremental encoder